Pedro del Valle: Postwar

-After World War II ended, del Valle was ordered back to Headquarters Marine Corps, where he was named Inspector General, a position which he held until he retired on January 1, 1948.
-On February 19, 1946 New Mexico Senator Dennis Chavez and del Valle held a meeting with President Harry S. Truman in the White House, in which Chavez recommended del Valle for the position of governor of Puerto Rico.
-From 1898 to 1942, the governors of the island were officials appointed by the president of the United States.
+After World War II ended, del Valle was ordered back to Headquarters Marine Corps, where he was named Inspector General, a position which he held until he retired from the United States Marine Corps on January 1, 1948.

+On February 19, 1946, New Mexico Senator Dennis Chavez and del Valle held a meeting with President Harry S. Truman in the White House, in which Chavez recommended del Valle for the position of governor of Puerto Rico.
 Local Puerto Rican politicians, such as Luis Muñoz Marín, opposed the naming of del Valle in favor of Jesús T. Piñero; to which del Valle eventually asked President Truman to withdraw his name among those considered for the position.
-The first civilian and native Puerto Rican appointed governor of Puerto Rico thus became Piñero in 1946.
-If Congress had not approved legislation in 1947 allowing Puerto Ricans to elect their own governor, del Valle may have been appointed to the governorship.

-Later years
+Personal life and death

 After retiring from the Marine Corps, del Valle worked as a representative of ITT in the company's office in Cairo.
 After some time with the company he was named president of ITT for all South America in Buenos Aires, a position that he held until 1951.

+del Valle was married to Katharine Nelson (1890–1983).
+He died on April 28, 1978, in Annapolis, Maryland, and was buried at the United States Naval Academy Cemetery and Columbarium.
+In 2018, he was posthumously inducted to the Puerto Rico Veterans Hall of Fame.

+Defenders of the American Constitution

-Believing that the United States was in danger of a communist threat, del Valle tried to convince the Central Intelligence Agency and Department of Defense to form a vigilante minuteman group.
+In the early 1950s, believing that the United States was in danger of a communist threat, del Valle tried to convince the Central Intelligence Agency and Department of Defense to form a vigilante minuteman group.
 He also believed that the CIA should operate behind Russian and Chinese lines.
 After his ideas were turned down, he decided to form his own group.

-On July 24, 1953, del Valle met with Colonel John H. Hoffman, Colonel Eugene Cowles Poneroy, Brigadier General Bonner Fellers, and Major General Claire Chennault (USAF) to form the Defenders of the American Constitution (DAC).
-They believed in a "one-worldist conspiracy" led by New York Jewish financiers who controlled international communism, and described their goal as the defense of "the US constitution against enemies and encroachments, both foreign and domestic."
+On July 24, 1953, del Valle met with Colonel John H. Coffman, Colonel Eugene Cowles Pomeroy, Brigadier General Bonner Fellers, and Major General Claire Chennault to form the Defenders of the American Constitution (DAC).
+The DAC believed in a "one-worldist conspiracy" led by New York Jewish financiers who controlled international communism, and described their goal as the defense of "the US constitution against enemies and encroachments, both foreign and domestic."
 The idea behind the group was to organize the citizens in each state as vigilantes against sabotage and other forms of treason, then link them up in some national headquarters.
-The journal of DAC, Task Force, appeared as the "ideological mirror image" of the British Candour, founded by A.K.
-Chesterton, and they regularly reprinted articles from one another.
-DAC became also close to Chesterton's League of Empire Loyalists (LEL), and the two organizations launched a campaign together in 1958 for the release of Ezra Pound from St. Elizabeths psychiatric hospital.

-Del Valle ran for governor of Maryland in 1954 and was defeated in his attempt to be nominated in the Republican primary election.
-The controversial views shared by some of the members of "DAC" was to blame for the organization's decline in popularity.